What is a derecho?

 (FOX Weather)

-The damaging-wind events vary in size, but it is not uncommon for them to have hurricane-force wind gusts exceeding 100 mph, the equivalent of a Category 2 hurricane, and produce tornado-like destruction for several hundred miles.
+The damaging-wind events vary in size, but it is not uncommon for them to wind gusts exceeding 100 mph, the equivalent of a Category 2 hurricane, and produce tornado-like destruction for several hundred miles.

 THIS IS AMERICA'S MOST ACTIVE TIME FOR DAMAGING THUNDERSTORM WINDS, INCLUDING DERECHOS